Richard Branson celebrates employees

 How does you workplace celebrate great performance or great people?
 Do you do it at all?
 What would you say is the ratio between fixing the bad and celebrating the good?
 What ratio would you prefer?

-11 thoughts on “Richard Branson celebrates employees”
+11 responses to “Richard Branson celebrates employees”

-1. My workplace does a little bit of praising every weekly meeting (small company, everyone attends) and after the last trade fair a small price was given to the best three “customer-hunters” ;) that was fun for all, since every price was done with some small inside-joke.
+My workplace does a little bit of praising every weekly meeting (small company, everyone attends) and after the last trade fair a small price was given to the best three “customer-hunters” ;) that was fun for all, since every price was done with some small inside-joke.

 Sadly I am in IT and we get next to never any praise, but I easily get some flak when a project is taking longer than expected or something isn’t working…